turbocloud-dev/turbocloud-agent/Readme.md

 ### Main features

+- Single binary
 - No Ops & no infrastructure management
 - Deploy directly from a local repository or from GitHub, Bitbucket, and GitLab
+- Deployments with or without a Dockerfile
+- Includes a built-in container registry (no need for a third-party container registry)
 - WAF (Web Application Firewall) with a set of generic attack detection rules recommended by OWASP
+- No configuration in YAML files is required
 - Rate limiting (experimental)
 - VPN (Virtual Private Network) or VPC (Virtual Private Cloud) between different data centers, local machines, and on-premise servers
 - Deploy static websites, Node.js, Golang, and virtually any runtime environment